Emilia062/app/README.md

 - firebase

 ## Features
-List the ready features here:
-- Adding orders to the database
+- adding orders to the database
-- Adding help requests to the database
+- adding help requests to the database
 - showing orders on the website for cooks.
 Employees can also complete or cancel the order.
 - showing help requests on the website for waiters.
 Employees can also